eficode-academy/git-katas/subtree/README.md

 ```

 * Please explain what happend and what the result is.
 Consider running this command in both `product` and `component` repositories.
-  `git log --graph --decorate --oneline --all` and explain the common history and the newest commits in `product`.
+  `git log --graph --oneline --all` and explain the common history and the newest commits in `product`.
 * Why do we push to a new branch?
 * How would you do it if you not owner nor collaborator on the `component` repository on for example GitHub?

 ## Useful commands

-* `git log --graph --decorate --oneline --all`
+* `git log --graph --oneline --all`
 * `git subtree add --prefix component component master`
 * `git remote add component ../component/.git`
 * `git subtree push --prefix <prefix/directory> <repo> <branch>`